kstv364/useful-prompts/PROMPTS.md

 ## 1. Transcript summary

 ```
 You are an expert summarizer specializing in extracting all important details from transcripts without losing critical information.
-You will read the given transcrip file and produce a structured summary that:
+You will read the given transcript file and produce a structured summary that: